A step from the ordinary

 Since 2019 Mokoro have been carrying out the long-term monitoring and evaluation of WFP Kenya’s Sustainable Food Systems Programme (2018-2023) which is being implemented in 14 arid and semi-arid areas of Kenya.
 In 2020 the annual outcome monitoring was hampered by the restrictions of the Covid-19 pandemic.
 This article, written by Mokoro’s Survey Coordinator, Ernest Midega, outlines some of the adaptations that the team made to ensure data collection in 2020.

 “Do we still continue with the survey or not?
 And if we are to continue, how do we do this and how do we ensure quality without compromising the safety of the survey personnel and the respondents?”
 These were the questions we constantly had to ask ourselves in March of 2020 as we were planning for the WFP Strategic Objective 2 (SO2) outcome monitoring.
 Covid-19, with all the restrictions and the preventive measures, had thrown us completely off track with our planning for the outcome monitoring survey.
 I mostly took the backseat as decisions were made on whether or not we could continue with the study.
 However, immediately we received a ‘go’ from WFP on the survey, I was thrown right into the driver’s seat.
 I had the responsibility of not only making sure that the survey is able to take place, but also in ensuring that it is carried out in line with Covid-19 protocols and procedures.
-In all this there was a silent but crucial focus, ‘the data collected MUST be of quality’.
+In all this there was a crucial focus, ‘the data collected MUST be of quality’.
 After long deliberations and modelling of different scenarios and possible outcomes, as well as lengthy consultations with other data collection experts who had previous experience with data collection in conditions of limited accessibility, we settled on remote data collection through phone interviews.

 We had to make careful consideration of the amount of time a respondent would be comfortable to be on call, as opposed to a routine field survey, without being fatigued.
 We also considered the practical sampling that could be carried out and the respondents reached, as we were only able to secure a full list with phone numbers of WFP Kenya’s cash beneficiaries and not in-kind food beneficiaries, and this was very critical for sampling.
 It was finally agreed that the interviews would last for up to 15 minutes per phone call as opposed to the normal 2 hours interviews, and we would reach a total of 1,460 compared to the usual sample of over 8,000 respondents.